 I have six nephews and four nieces and don't prioritize time with any of them because I am a terrible uncle.
 Like a deadbeat dad, I often miscalculate the children's maturity, telling the 7-year-old inappropriate Hemingway stories about hunting lions and infidelity while wondering if the 14-year-old still plays with Legos.
 My absence brings me shame.
 Naturally, I try to skirt this emotion (and them) as much as possible, thus perpetuating the vicious cycle of avoidance.

-But yesterday was Thanksgiving, and as I was chewing on my cranberry-slathered turkey at our semi-safe outdoor family gathering, I had two insights.
-The first was that cranberry sauce on turkey is delightful; we have been scammed into believing that this scrumptious side dish should be reserved for holidays.
-The second insight was that I should spend more time with my nieces and nephews.
+But yesterday was a family get together, at which I had the insight that I should spend more time with these kids.
 I have been flailing around on our home planet for three decades now.
 Surely I have some wisdom to impart.

 I figured that it will be most effective to educate/brainwash them one at a time.
 I'll start with Taj.
 I was there for his birth and felt that my presence in the waiting room was essential to his delivery.
 I still remember walking into the hospital room, seeing the baby's puffy, mucus-soaked face, and giving his mother a knowing smile that said, "We did this together."

 The Taj standing before me now, though, is a 14-year-old young man and nearly 6 feet tall, with more body hair than I have.
 (Seriously, it's sad.)
 I offer to take him surfing up the coast the following day.
 He says yes.
 My brother, Phil, and his wife, Grace, agree.
 The next morning, I pick him up in my RV, Starflyte, and we head north for a surf date with Uncle Kyle.